 It was three of us we got to sit at our own table and they had a waitress bring us our drinks.
 The buffet was set out and the line was insanely long for the buffet.
 I waited in line for 30 plus minutes.
 But I was given so much food the first go round that I did not want to stand in line again.
 In fact no one did.
 Once everyone got through the line once, there was no more line.
 Not many people went back for seconds because you were given so much food the first time.

-Time Square for New Year’s Eve ~ Leaving
+Times Square On New Year’s Eve ~ Leaving

-Final Tips To Consider When Visiting Time Square For New Years
+Final Tips To Consider When Visiting Times Square On New Year’s Eve

 - Get there on the 29th do not try the 30th and it is impossible on the 31st.